 Photoelectric alarms are best for detecting smouldering fires.
 Smouldering fires produce a unique kind of smoke.
 This type of fire alarm uses a light beam that is directed into a chamber away from a light sensor.
 When the chamber comes into contact with the smoke, the smoke reflects the beam towards the sensor, triggering the alarm to sound.

 As the name suggests, combination alarms feature technologies found in the previous two alarm types.
 You should have a combination alarm or have both an ionization and a photoelectric alarm in the building.
 Either option is suitable, providing that you’re protected from both flames and smoke.

 Ionization and photoelectric alarms protect from distinctly different yet potentially fatal fires.
 Since it is impossible to predict what kind of fire might start, it is strongly encouraged that you are protected from all fire types.

 A manual alarm is a unique piece of equipment that is used to trigger an alarm when a fire is noticed.
 They are usually connected to the central alarm system that has been installed as well as the fire monitoring panel.

 As stated on the ULC Standards page, “CAN/ULC-S559 covers requirements for fire signal receiving centres and systems, which include transmitting and receiving equipment, proprietary fire receiving centre equipment and control unit accessories.
-Fire signal receiving centre systems include protected premise unit and receiver for ordinary (non-hazardous) indoor and outdoor locations.
-Programming methods, test, service and other software intended for use with the equipment for fire signal receiving centres and systems are included in the evaluation of the equipment.
+Fire signal receiving centre systems include a protected premise unit and receiver for ordinary (non-hazardous) indoor and outdoor locations.
+Programming methods, tests, services and other software intended for use with the equipment for fire signal receiving centres and systems are included in the evaluation of the equipment.
 Signal receiving units used in fire signal receiving centres, satellite centres, signal processing centres and bridging centres are also covered by the requirements in this Standard.”